jbloomlab/SARS2_RBD_Ab_escape_maps/docs/escape-calc.md

 Double click the bar chart to clear mutated sites.
 Mouse over points for details on sites.

-Options at the bottom of the chart specify:
+Drop down options at the bottom of the chart specify:

- - use data only from specific labs
- - use only antibodies elicited by specific viruses
+ - Use only antibodies elicited by specific viruses.
+Note that the categories are not all mutually exclusive: for instance, *SARS-CoV-2* includes infection with any SARS-CoV-2 variant as long as there was not prior SARS-CoV-2 exposure.
- - use only antibodies known to neutralize Omicron
+ - Use only antibodies known to neutralize specific variants; again the categories are not mutually exclusive.
- - the strength of escape caused by mutations, see *Technical details* below
+ - The strength of escape caused by mutations, see *Technical details* below.

- - what site-level escape metric to use
+See this [Tweet chain](https://twitter.com/jbloom_lab/status/1468001874989121542) for more explanation of the escape calculator.
 See [here]({{ site.baseurl }}{% link index.md %}) for details on the individual antibodies.

 Note that the escape calculator makes several assumptions that could affect the accuracy of the results.